 Version 2 of FYFAM includes two substantial changes in the model's formulation from the first version, plus numerous software improvements.
 A complete description of the model and its software is here.

 Version 2 of FYFAM can be downloaded here.
 The download is a zip file that contains the model software (a NetLogo file), example input and parameter files, the "time" extension to NetLogo, and the software license.
 Users must install NetLogo, which is free.
-FYFAM currently requires NetLogo version 5.3 (whereas the most recent release of NetLogo is version 6.0).
-The FYFAM software posted here in February, 2017, has software improvements that dramatically increase execution speed (by 20 times in our test case).
+FYFAM currently requires NetLogo version 6.0.x (the most recent release of NetLogo, as of 2017).
+The FYFAM software posted here since February, 2017, has software improvements that dramatically increase execution speed (by 20 times in our test case).

 A large zip archive of code tests can be downloaded here.